-Dr. Ralph DeFronzo, graduated from Yale University with a degree in biology and biochemistry before going on to Harvard Medical School.
+Dr. Ralph DeFronzo graduated from Yale University with a degree in biology and biochemistry before going on to Harvard Medical School.
 Following internal medicine training at Johns Hopkins, he completed fellowships in Endocrinology (NIH, Baltimore City Hospital) and Nephrology (Hospital of the University of Pennsylvania).
-He holds the Joe R. & Teresa Lozano Long Distinguished Chair in Diabetes in the Long School of Medicine at UT Health San Antonio, where he has been on faculty since 1988.
+He holds the Joe R. & Teresa Lozano Long Distinguished Chair in Diabetes in the Long School of Medicine at UT Health San Antonio, where he has been on the faculty since 1988.
 Dr. DeFronzo is directly responsible for many of the advances achieved in diabetes over the last 50 years.
 He was a leader in developing the concept of insulin resistance, the defining characteristic of Type 2 diabetes, resulting in novel ideas about the development and progression of diabetes.

 Dr. DeFronzo led the U.S. development of metformin, the first-line medication for treatment of diabetes, and ushered it through FDA approval in 1995.
 More recently, he discovered a new approach to diabetes treatment that targets glucose reabsorption in the kidneys.
 This work led to the development and approval of other widely used drugs, including dapagliflozin, empagliflozin, and canagliflozin.
 His most recent work, along with Dr. Bruno Doiron, has led to a possible cure for diabetes in mice and is being developed for studies in larger animals.